5G-ERA/middleware/docs/Middleware/Cloud config/AWS_config.md

 Create the Service Account and the Role, as described in the definition of preparing the testing environment.

 On top of this, the service account has to be annotated with the `arn` of the IAM Role.
-Do this with the following command replacing `service-account-name` with the name of the service account that will be annotated and the `arn:aws:iam::111122223333:role/iam-role-name` with the correct arn of teh role you gave the necessary permissions:
+Do this with the following command replacing `service-account-name` with the name of the service account that will be annotated and the `arn:aws:iam::111122223333:role/iam-role-name` with the correct `arn` of the role you gave the necessary permissions:

 ```bash
 kubectl annotate serviceaccount -n service-account-namespace service-account-name \